-The Continuum of Care Board has representation in expertise and knowledge of different subpopulations and their unique challenges, and components of the System of Care and the available resources.
-This provides the Continuum of Care Board an opportunity to ensure that available programs and approaches are comprehensive and appropriate to meet the needs of the community.
+The Orange County Continuum of Care (CoC) Board has representation in expertise and knowledge of different subpopulations and their unique challenges, and components of the

+System of Care and the available resources.
+This provides the CoC Board an opportunity to ensure that available programs and approaches are comprehensive and appropriate to meet the needs of the community.
 Additionally, the Continuum of Care has focused on developing targeted resources and strategies for the subpopulations such as veteran, families, transitional aged youth, etc. With the implementation of the Coordinated Entry System, there is an additional focus on creating a responsive System of Care that promotes regional collaboration and coordination and is response to the diverse needs of the individuals and families at risk of homelessness and/or experiencing homelessness.
-The Coordinated Entry System was launched in 2015 focusing initially on Permanent Supportive Housing then incorporating Rapid Rehousing.
-Today, the Coordinated Entry System is lead and managed by the County of Orange and has developed to incorporate additional housing programs and funding sources thus streamlining the access to available housing resources.
+The Coordinated Entry System was launched in 2015 focusing initially on Permanent Supportive Housing then incorporating Rapid Rehousing and most recently Homelessness Prevention.
+A Coordinated Entry System assessment was developed by the CoC to identify risk-factors for homelessness and facilitate connection to available supportive services and/or financial assistance.
+This allows for valuable data to be collected by and supports the CoC in identifying specific risk factors that lead to housing instability and/or homelessness (ie., loss of income, history of residential instability, change in household status, interactions with community corrections or emergency medical services).
+Strategic planning is ongoing to ensure that when individuals or families experience one of the above risk factors, the needed services are provided to them such as gap rental assistance, employment search assistance and services, connections to mainstream resources and/or stabilization services.
+Today, the Coordinated Entry System is lead and managed by the County and has developed to incorporate additional programs and funding sources thus streamlining the access to available housing resources and supportive services.
 There are over 40 access points throughout the county doing housing assessments and then working the participants through their housing and stabilization process.
 Some of the access points target specific subpopulations within the county, providing an opportunity to address their unique needs and challenges.